Income Tax Statistics 2022 – Tax Brackets (USA, UK, Germany, Canada and India)

 Key Income Tax Statistics (Editor’s Choice)

-- Countries with zero Income tax United Arab Emirates, the Bahamas, Monaco, and Bermuda.
+• As of 2023, countries with zero Income tax are the United Arab Emirates, the Bahamas, Monaco, Kuwait, Nauru, the Cayman Islands, and Bermuda.

-- Apart from all other countries, India has a very considerate amount of tax rate where a person who has less income under 2,50,000 do not have to pay any taxes.
+• Apart from all other countries, India has a very considerate amount of tax rate where a person who has less income under 2,50,000 does not have to pay any taxes.

 Income Tax: The Good Side